EBZebra/docs/edge/source/guide/ShortcutCreator.md

 ![img](images/Utilities/Shortcut_Creator_03.jpg)

-* **Repeat Steps 1-6** until all the desired shortcuts are created and added to the list.
+&#55;. **Repeat Steps 1-6** until all the desired shortcuts are created and added to the list.

-* **Click Save Shortcut** button to save all shortcut settings to the development host for later retrieval and/or mass deplyment.
+&#56;. **Click Save Shortcut** button to save all shortcut settings to the development host for later retrieval and/or mass deployment.

+Shortcut data is stored in a file called `EBShortcuts.xml` in the path:

+`C:\EnterpriseBrowserShortcutFiles\EnterpriseBrowserShortcutFiles\EBShortcuts.xml`

+In the same location are custom folders named for each shortcut created, with that shortcut's Config.xml inside.
+For more information, see the Mass Deployment section, below.

 ### Deployment (to single device)

-1. After desired shortcuts have been created using steps 1-6 above and saved, **click Push to Device**.
+1. After desired shortcuts have been created (using steps 1-8 above), **click Push to Device**.
 A screen similar the one below will appear.
 2. **Select the desired platform and click Deploy Shortcuts** to deploy via ADB or ActiveSync.
 Shortcuts will be pushed to the device.
 3. **Launch Enterprise Browser** to create shortcuts on the device.

 ![img](images/Utilities/Shortcut_Creator_04.jpg)

-**Note: Shortcut(s) will not appear on the device until after Enterprise Browser is launched.
+>**Note: Shortcut(s) will not appear on the device until after Enterprise Browser is launched.
 Shortcut creation is determined by a setting in the Config.xml file on the target device**.
 For more information, please refer to the [Troubleshooting section](../guide/ShortcutCreator?Troubleshooting) or the [Config.xml Reference](../guide/configreference).

 ### Mass Deployment (via MDM)

+--->>> UNDER CONSTRUCTION <<<---

+--->>> UNDER CONSTRUCTION <<<---

+--->>> UNDER CONSTRUCTION <<<---

+--->>> UNDER CONSTRUCTION <<<---

-Shortcuts can be copied to a server and easily deployed across an enterprise using a mobile device management (MDM) solution.
+Shortcuts can be packaged up with an Enterprise Browser app (.apk or .cab) and the corresponding Config.xml file and easily deployed across an enterprise using a mobile device management (MDM) system.

+**IMPORTANT**:

+* **Shortcut creation requires Enterprise Browser 1.3 (the latest) on the device**.
+The vast majority of installations will therefore require an upgrade.
+* **Upgrading overwrites the Config.xml on target device(s)**.
+Previous runtime settings should be replicated in the new Config.xml before deployment.
+* **Shortcut creation behavior is controlled by settings in the Config.xml**.
+Be sure to read, understand and configure shortcut settings before deployment.
+* **Shortcut(s) must be deployed to an individual device before they can be deployed via MDM**.
+The instructions below cover this scenario.

+PT 105047880

+To prepare an Enterprise Browser app for deployment via MDM:

+1. **Deploy an app for Android (.apk) or Windows Mobile/CE (.cab)** by following the [standard device deployment proceedures](../guide/setup).
+2. **Copy the `Config.xml` file from the device to the host PC** and open it in a text editor.
+See below for file locations.
+3. **Set the &lt;shortcut&gt; tag value to either 1 or 2** (from its default of 0).
+See [Config.xml reference](../guide/configreference) for option details.
+4. **Push the `Config.xml` file back to the device**, replacing the original (???
+STILL NOT SURE ABOUT THIS).
-After the desired shortcuts have been created (using steps 1-6 above) and saved, shortcut data is stored on the PC in a file called `EBShortcuts.xml` in the following path:
+5. If not done earlier, **create the desired shortcut(s) (using steps 1-8 above)**.
+Shortcut data is stored on the PC in a file called `EBShortcuts.xml` in the following path:

 `C:\EnterpriseBrowserShortcutFiles\EnterpriseBrowserShortcutFiles\EBShortcuts.xml`

-In the same location are custom folders named for each shortcut created:
+In the same location are custom folders named for each shortcut created, with that shortcut's Config.xml inside:

 ![img](images/Utilities/Shortcut_Creator_07.jpg)

-To deploy using an MDM, **the entire structure (in the red box) must be replicated on the target device(s)**.
+&#54;. **Replicate the entire shortcut structure (in the red box) on the target device(s)**.

+To deploy the shortcuts _**and**_ Enterprise Browser using an MDM system, follow the steps below.

+&#55;. **Combine shortcut directory structure described above with the appropriate .apk or .cab file and the midified Config.xml file from in step 3

 Follow the steps below from the PC that contains the shortcut data. **The proceess varies slightly for Android and Windows Mobile/CE**.

 **For Android**: